strata-org/jverify/docs/guide/src/getting_started.md

 Related message: loop invariant violation
 Dafny program verifier finished with 2 verified, 2 errors
 ```

+## Removing verification code from a Java program
+JVerify allowed removing any code related to verification from your Java programs, to ensure that there is no runtime impact.

+- Set the current working directly to this repository
+- Run `./gradlew compileWithJVerify -PjavacArgs="<pathToYourJavaFile>,-d=<yourDesiredOutputDirectory>`, note that the directory path will be relative to the `javac-plugin` folder.
+- Run the resulting class files using `java`, including the JVerify library on the class path.
+For example: `java -cp <yourDesiredOutputDirectory>:library/build/libs/library.jar <fullQualifiedNameOfYourMainClass>`

 ### GitHub issues related to the above:
 - Let the number of reported verified things match Java concepts: https://github.com/aws/jverify/issues/127